On this page

 The regulatory role within a BV is often filled by a 'supervisory board' (Raad van Commissarissen).
 You can also opt for a single-tier board.

-Number of businesses registered as private limited company.
+Number of private limited companies.